 By all accounts, 2015 was a very exciting year for Microsoft’s Windows operating system.
 The company kicked off an upgrade program that brought its Windows 10 Update to millions of notebooks desktops and tablets for free.
 We haven’t seen that kind of exciting announcement from Microsoft since, but that’s going to change soon.
 Microsoft is preparing for its biggest, most high-profile Windows 10 update yet.
 It’s calling this upgrade the Windows 10 Creators Update.

-At a massive media event in New York City, the company showed off some high-profile features it plans to include in the Windows 10 Creators Update.
+Since it held a media event in New York City, the company has shown off some high-profile features it plans to include in the Windows 10 Creators Update.
 Some of them are aimed at casual users.
 Others are upgrades meant to boost productivity and keep people connected.
 All are coming sometime in the spring to PCs already running Windows 10 Anniversary Update.

 Microsoft’s teams are obsessed with making it easier to connect with users in interesting ways.
 To that end, the company has come up with MyPeople.
 MyPeople is an all-new area in the Taskbar that lets users instant message, share and email with the most important people in their life.
 App developers are able to add new modes of communication to MyPeople.